Seagate/cortx/doc/Preaboarding_and_Onboarding.rst

 Onboarding into CORTX
 ======================

 Perform the below mentioned procedure to onboard into CORTX.
-The below mentioned steps can be performed multiple times.
+The below mentioned steps can be performed multiple times, by accessing to the URL *https://<management IP>:28100/#/preboarding/login* or from the **Settings** page on the CSM GUI.

 1. Enter a name for your appliance in the **Appliance Name** field.